sikoba/ECDSA.cr/README.md

 #=> 42655463775677901349476176253478345062189292709218709770749313858929229563957
 ```

+#### r values returned by the signatue

+Given a signature (r,s), the pair (r, s - n/2) is also a valid signatiure.
+Starting with commit ee201e3 (09JUN21), signing will always output the lower value of s.

 #### Signing using SHA256 (default)

 The default signature starts by hashing the message using SHA256, then signs using a random integer: